tzengerink/tzengerink/README.md

 # Hi, I'm Teun 👋👨‍💻

-I'm a software engineer with a creative mindset.
-Passionate about producing output that has an impact on its users and society.
-Admired by peers for being reliable, authentic, critical, empathic and having an eye for beauty.
+Software engineer with over 13 years of professional experience.
+Passionate about developing creative solutions that have an impact on its users and society.
+Motivated to guide organisations in implementing Agile/Scrum practices, mentor junior developers and improve engineering processes.
+Admired by peers for being reliable, critical, authentic, outspoken, opinionated and emphatic.

 ## Find me around the web 🌍